YasinsSE/AI-Glasses/README.md

 ALAS is a wearable edge-AI system designed to assist visually impaired individuals during outdoor pedestrian navigation.
 It delivers continuous environmental awareness and audio-guided routing through fully local, real-time processing — no internet connection required at runtime.

-The system integrates an RGB-D camera, lightweight semantic perception via YOLOv8, depth-based obstacle analysis, OSM-based offline navigation, and a voice I/O interface, all running on an NVIDIA Jetson Nano embedded compute unit.
+The system integrates an RGB camera, lightweight semantic perception via U-Net, OSM-based offline navigation, and a voice I/O interface, all running on an NVIDIA Jetson Nano embedded compute unit.

 ---